itakurah/Distributed-Dining-Philosophers-Problem/README.md

 # Distributed Dining Philosophers Problem
-This repository contains an implementation for solving the classic Dining Philosophers problem in a peer-to-peer (P2P) environment, using the Ricart-Agrawala Algorithm for mutual exclusion along with Lamport's Logical Clocks.
+This repository contains an implementation for solving the classic Dining Philosophers problem in a peer-to-peer (P2P) environment, using the Ricart-Agrawala Algorithm for mutual exclusion with the Roucairol-Carvalho optimization along with Lamport's Logical Clocks.

 ## [Ricart-Agrawala Algorithm](https://en.wikipedia.org/wiki/Ricart%E2%80%93Agrawala_algorithm "Ricart-Agrawala Algorithm")
 **Requesting Site**

 - Sends a message to all philosophers.
 This message includes the philosopher's id, and the current timestamp of the system according to its [Lamport clock](https://en.wikipedia.org/wiki/Lamport_timestamp "Lamport clock") (_which is assumed to be synchronized with the other sites_)

 **Receiving Philosopher**
 - Upon reception of a request message, immediately sending a timestamped _reply_ message if and only if:
     - the receiving philosopher is not currently interested in the critical section OR
     - the receiving philosopher has a lower timestamp
 - Otherwise, the receiving philosopher will defer the reply message.
 This means that a reply will be sent only after the receiving philosopher has finished using the critical section itself.

 **Critical Section:**
 - Requesting philosopher enters its critical section only after receiving all reply messages.
 - Upon exiting the critical section, the philosopher sends all deferred reply messages.

+### Roucairol-Carvalho optimization
+Once site $P_i$ has received a *reply* message from site $P_j$, site $P_i$ may enter the critical section multiple times without receiving permission from $P_j$ on subsequent attempts up to the moment when $P_i$ has sent a *reply* message to $P_j$.

 ## [Lamport Clock](https://en.wikipedia.org/wiki/Lamport_timestamp "Lamport Clock")

 **Algorithm:**